PopLabSec/Network-Services-Penetration-Testing/README.md

 - Signaling

 ## Layer 1 Attacks
-Attention I am not responsible for your activities.
+Disclaimer:  I am not responsible for your activities.
-Layer 1 is t he physical layer of trasmition technolgy, here I will talk about three types.
+Layer 1 is the physical layer of transmission technology, here I will talk about three types.
 ### Copper
 - Ethernet
 - ADSL